Skip to main content

 The environment where this hormonal conversation takes place is the cell membrane.
 This outer layer of the cell is not a static wall; it is a dynamic, fluid sea composed primarily of fats, or lipids.
 The type of dietary fats you consume directly determines the composition and character of this membrane.

-A diet rich in fluid, flexible fats like omega-3s creates a that allows to move freely and position themselves for optimal binding.
+A diet rich in fluid, flexible fats like omega-3s creates a cell membrane that allows hormone receptors to move freely and position themselves for optimal binding.
 This physical fluidity translates directly into enhanced hormonal sensitivity.
 Conversely, a diet high in certain saturated or processed trans fats can lead to a more rigid, stiff membrane.

 In this state, receptors can become locked in place, impairing their ability to bind with their corresponding hormones.
 Your dietary fat choices are quite literally building the physical arena in which your hormones must operate.